 When foraging termites are looking for food (cellulose/wood) they often come across barriers they need to overcome in order to reach wood on the other side.
 To bridge this gap, termites create shelter tubes that allow the them to leave the protective soil to reach the wood they require to survive.

 Why do termites build mud tubes?

-Shelter tubes protect termites from predators like ants and also protects termites from air circulation, as termites are soft bodied insects and as a result, would dry out quite quickly if exposed to the outside air.
+Shelter tubes protect termites from predators like ants and also protects termites from air circulation, as termites are soft bodied insects and as a result, would dry out if exposed to the outside air.
 Termites create shelter tubes by using “mud”.
-A combination of wood, soil, termite saliva, and termite feces.
+A combination of wood, soil, termite saliva and termite feces.

 What are the different types of shelter tubes?

 The most common type of termite shelter tube is the exploratory tube.
 It is thin and can branch off in many different directions.
 This tube can often be abandoned by termites and therefore takes on a dry and brittle appearance and breaks easily when touched.
 If it’s an active tube it will be moist, and if you break it, you will likely see white termite workers and soldiers rushing in to repair the break and protect themselves from intruders.

 If an exploratory shelter tube reaches an ideal wood food source it will widen and be reinforced, becoming a working tube.
 These tubes, also known as utility tubes, allow hundreds to thousands of termites to move from the colony to the food source and back.
 Utility tubes can range from 1 centimetre up to 3 centimetres and can be wider in some circumstances.